julietezekwe/neat-dolphin/src/pages/posts/2018-01-07-fragments-of-iceland.md

 **Begin:** After deciding on why and possibly when you want to begin writing, identify a few topics that fascinate you, that obsess you.
 Write them down; they don’t have to be earth-shattering.
 Then keep coming back to them, over and over again.
 You might not be very good at it while starting, but it will get better as you **grow**.
 Install grammar check apps and run your writings by them before publishing.

 **Learn:** Learning is a life long process, so we must have to learn on this too.
-Studying is one of the obvious ways to learn, so, study known writers patterns, follow a particular writers method if you have or invent your own.
-The most important part of this point is that you keep getting better, each new article.
+Studying is one of the obvious ways to learn, so, study known writers patterns, follow a particular writer's method if you have to or invent yours.
+The most important note of this point is that you keep getting better, each new article.

-**Grow:** When we learn, growth becomes inevitable, so we grow.
-Learning and growing are tied together and I believe in the quote that says "when we stop learning, we stop living", and I add, what is life when we don't grow?
+**Grow:** When we learn, growth is inevitable; so we grow.
+Learning and growing are tied together and I believe in the quote that says "when we stop learning, we stop living", and I add, "what is life when we don't grow?"
 Growing is boundless, as we grow both in skills, strength, capacity, state of the mind and many others.

 ## **When should I write?**